danielverd/csc322-c-codes/README.md

 Fall 2016

-//  projects 1 and 2 are omitted
+//  projects 1 and 2 are omitted since they are code-free